 However, quantitative and qualitative follow-up studies by Steensma et al (2011; 2013) present evidence to strongly suggest that early social transition does not necessarily equate to an adult transgender identity.
 The qualitative study reports on two girls who had transitioned when they were in elementary school and struggled with the desire to return to their original gender role.
 Fear of teasing and feeling ashamed resulted in a prolonged period of stress.
 One girl even struggled to go back to her previous gender role for two years.

 As such, in our approach, we would encourage exploration of gender roles in this younger cohort, with a view to keeping options open and not having any pre-conceived ideas as the longer term outcome.
-This could be summarised as a ‘watch, wait and see’ approach.

 It is difficult to get an accurate idea of exactly how many people experience gender dysphoria across the world, not only because there are different criteria for treatment between countries but also because the term “gender dysphoria” is predominantly a white Western construct that may not necessarily translate easily to other cultures and societies.
 Estimates of the prevalence of gender dysphoria range from a lower estimate of 0.05% in the Netherlands and Belgium (Conway 2008) to 1.2% in New Zealand (Clark et al, 2014).
 These numbers are based on adolescents aged 15 years or older and adults who identify as transgender and who were treated at gender identity clinics.